tfpauly/privacy-proxy/draft-private-access-tokens.md

 - The number of true Mediator-authenticated identities for a user is expected to be small, and therefore likely to be small enough to not matter for certain use cases.
-For instance, when PATs are used to prevent fraud by rate limiting Clients (as described in {{use-case-rate-limit}}), an Origin might be tolerant of the potential amplification caused by an attacking user's access to multiple true identities with Issuer-trusted Mediators.
+For instance, when PATs are used to prevent fraud by rate-limiting Clients (as described in {{use-case-rate-limit}}), an Origin might be tolerant of the potential amplification caused by an attacking user's access to multiple true identities with Issuer-trusted Mediators.